zentrocdot/Bash/PROGRAMMING.md

 ##  Functions in bash

 <p align="justify">Functions or subroutines are different to other programming languages.
 The can be introduced by the keword function.
-On the other hand this keyword is not required.</p>
+On the other hand this keyword is not required [4].</p>

 ```bash
     function foobar () {